broadinstitute/gnomad-blog/CONTRIBUTING.md

 - Because of their display size on the blog, images should not be larger than 1200 pixels wide.
 - JPEG may be much for efficient than PNG for some types of images.

 When the site is built, the `images` folder is copied to the root directory of the site.
-Thus, URLs to images will look like `/images/file.png` instead of `/static/images/file.png`.
+Thus, a URL to an image from a post will look like `../images/file.png`.

 There are multiple ways to add an image to a post: